Tatyana563/Hotel/README.md

    "cityId": 1

    }
-6) get all hotels owned by  a particular person
+6) get all hotels with brief info (user should have role 'USER') GET http://{{host}}/hotels/all_hotels_brief
-   GET
-   http://{{host}}/hotels/all_hotels_brief